 Determining Predicted Grades

-AS exam results continue to play the key role in determining students’ predicted grades in A Level subjects.
 Students’ performance across the two years is judged through class assessments and formal testing three times a year.
-This allows us to identify how the students’ are progressing throughout the course and, combined with the AS grades form the basis of our predictions.
+This allows us to identify how the students are progressing throughout the course and, combined with the entry to Year 13 exam (which replaced AS Level exams) form the basis of our predictions.

 If you wish to know any-more about our sixth form or curriculum, then please do not hesitate to contact Mr Andy Booth at the following e-mail address: email@example.com